|02/01/2022 10:55 AM|

 Lady Bertram gives Fanny someone to devote herself to.
 We don't know much more about her except that she is pretty and indolent, she is dependent – I don't mean in the financial sense but in the sense that she relies on those around her to do everything and handle everything for her -- and she is pliable, being "guided in everything important by Sir Thomas, and in smaller concerns by her sister."
 She takes Fanny for granted and doesn't really learn to value her until she's gone.
 She doesn't trouble herself about her own children, much less her niece, except when it comes to her own comfort.
 She was content to “give up her sister” after Mrs. Price married to "disoblige her family," and she was just as ready to accept not only the reconciliation when her sister wrote, but the full charge of her eldest niece on Mrs. Norris' suggestion.
 She gives up her house in town even though her husband is in parliament because she can't be bothered to move back and forth every year and she doesn't even visit her neighbors.
 She just sits at home making things of “little use and no beauty.”

 What can I say about Mrs. Norris?
 There are some who attribute her cruelty to being childless or envious of Lady Bertram.
 I do not believe there is support for either of these theories in the text, but there is nothing in the text that makes them implausible either.
 She is an unlikeable know-it-all busy-body who had to be foisted on her brother-in-law's friend in exchange for the living at Mansfield.
 Mrs. Norris is the one who first came up with the idea of bringing Fanny to Mansfield.
 She explicitly tells Sir Thomas, “Give a girl an education, and introduce her properly into the world, and ten to one but she has the means of settling well,” but later does nothing for Fanny.
-She takes her nieces out because their mother can't be bothered, but never does anything to “introduce Fanny properly into the world” -- she never forwards the objective she assured Sir Thomas would be attainable and abdicates any responsibility to do that which she herself said would be necessary for Fanny to find a suitable match.
+She takes her other nieces out because their mother can't be bothered, but never does anything to “introduce Fanny properly into the world” -- she never forwards the objective she assured Sir Thomas would be attainable and abdicates any responsibility to do that which she herself said would be necessary for Fanny to find a suitable match, including the one thing Sir Thomas cannot do.

 There is one brilliant passage in which Mrs. Norris brags about having prevented a child from the village whose father is working on the stage for the Mansfield Theatricals, from having a meal in the servants' dining room.
 We only get the story as a monologue from Mrs. Norris, so we don't even know if young Dick Jackson was actually trying to get a meal or if it was all her own assumption.
 Either way, there is no reason to deprive a child of a meal other than a pathetic attempt to feel powerful and important.
 This event is in amazing contrast to her "spunging" at Sotherton whence she takes home some pheasants' eggs, a cream cheese, and a heath plant, after the Mansfield Party visits for a day.